dreamcatcher-tech/network/Inbox/2025-02-28 0944 napp processing layer.md

 2. one or more links that take actions in and return outcome objects back.
 3. a processor, which takes actions in, loads the code that backs the napp based on its definition, executes the action, and then returns the result, which might be a stream

+Types to generate:
+1. function implementation types based on the napp definition.
+2. action creator types based on the napp definition

+But what is the napp definition ? seems like it has to be a zod schema or a js object that is declared somewhere, that cannot be a json object.
+The issue with json is that it cannot be exported from a zod schema, except by a build step.
+So if we make the napp required to be an object of the correct type ?
+This seems the only way.
+It could be an object that was a json schema, but we would just turn it into a zod schema anyway.
+Upon publication, we would write out the pure json as part of the publication process.

+It's like we wan tto export a pure json object, then run that thru the zod parser to get back types.
+Having it as pure json kills the types of it from compile time.
+But a js object preserves it.
+So the pure json needs to be a publish time thing, and we would instead import the zod schema ?
+We could derive the zod versions so that we generated them ourselves, rather than risking running code.

 The first link is the direct connection, between the functions and the execution.

 Scope should be included in all the actions.